kdbhatt/altana-atlas/README.md

 ## Swagger UI
-For API documentation use swagger UI with below URI:
+For API documentation swagger UI can be accessed with below URI:

 `http://localhost:8000/docs`